The Gatehouse Tavern

 Harry Chester was chosen to be the first President.
 His portrait, and those of all the forty-six presidents who succeeded him, hangs in the downstairs corridor of the Institution.
-Until 2002 the presidents were men.
-All deserve our gratitude and admiration: they steered the HLSI through good times and bad, and it is one of very few such institutions remaining in the country.
+Until 2002 the presidents were men but this is not longer the case.
+All deserve our gratitude and admiration: they have steered the HLSI through good times and bad, and it is one of very few such institutions remaining in the country.

 At the start, ‘discussions and debates’, or eating and drinking were forbidden in any of the rooms.
 ‘Irrational or demoralising novels and romances’ were banned from the library, for such reading ‘effeminates the mind, and lowers the whole tone of the character’.
 Today we are pretty well without taboos.
 We may have lost the religious fervour of our founders but not their enthusiasm and missionary spirit.